 Complementing this act, Norway has two national regulations related to the provision of CAM:

 - FOR-2003-12-11-1500 Regulation of a voluntary registration system for practitioners of alternative treatment (Forskrift om frivillig registerordning for utøvere av alternativ behandling)

-This regulation fulfills Section 3 in the Act No.64, detailing procedures for listing in the official ALTBAS registry, which is meant to improve patient’s safety as well as professionalism among CAM practitioners.
-Listing does not imply any form of recognition of the CAM provider or his/ her therapies by Norwegian health authorities.
+This regulation details procedures for listing in the voluntary, official ALTBAS registry, which is meant to improve patient’s safety as well as professionalism among CAM practitioners.
+Listing here does not imply any form of official recognition of the CAM provider or his/ her therapies.

 - FOR 2003-12-11 nr 1501: Regulation related to marketing of alternative treatment of disease (Forskrift om markedsføring av alternativ behandling av sykdom)

-This regulation details Section 8 in the Act No.64, regarding CAM providers’ marketing and use of professional titles.
-The regulation is meant to ensure patient’s safety by keeping marketing of CAM services and providers unbiased and fact-oriented.
+This regulation details CAM providers’ marketing and use of professional titles.
+It is meant to ensure patient’s safety by keeping marketing of CAM services and providers unbiased and fact-oriented.

 The governmental supervision of CAM Practices

 According to the Norwegian Supervision Act (222), medically qualified health professionals who provide CAM are supervised as health personnel.
 This supervision is carried out by the Norwegian Board of Health Supervision (Helsetilsynet).